 - Slow Metabolism.
 In a slow oxidizer, the adrenal and thyroid glands are underactive.
 In this situation, calcium is not adequately retained in the blood.
 A low tissue sodium level causes calcium to precipitate out of the blood and deposit in the soft tissues.
 As calcium leaves the blood, the body draws calcium out of storage from the bones to replace that which was lost from the blood.
 This process goes on slowly and unnoticed for years.
 Eventually the bones become demineralized and osteopenia (the beginnings of osteoporosis) and osteoporosis are the result.
 This is one of the most common causes of osteoporosis.

 - Copper Deficiency.
-Copper is also frequently deficient in people with a fast metabolism.
+Copper is frequently deficient in people with a fast metabolism.
 Copper is essential for calcium retention in the bones.
 For this reason, replenishing calcium without giving copper will not be sufficient to prevent osteoporosis.
 It is known that estrogens will help stop osteoporosis.
 Estrogen levels correlate directly with copper levels.
 When estrogen goes up, so does copper.
 It may be the copper that produces the beneficial effect of estrogen therapy.
 However, most older women do not have a fast metabolism or a copper deficiency and I am in no way insinuating that they supplement copper.
 The only way to tell if you need to supplement copper is with a hair mineral analysis, which reveals your metabolic rate and copper levels.
 I would NEVER supplement copper unless I did a test of this nature.
 Most are copper toxic today.

 - Hyperparathyroidism.
 The underactive thyroid activity in the slow metabolizer often results in overactive parathyroid glands.
 Hyperparathyroidism causes calcium to be mobilized from the bones into the blood.